pansworld/probability/distirbutions/README.md

 We can also prove that we can combine $X \sim Bin(n,p)$ and $Y \sim Bin(m,p)$ to $X+Y \sim Bin(n+m,p)$.
 This is known as a convolution.
 By convention if we have n i.i.d Bern(p) trials and m i.i.d Bern(p) trials then we have a total of n+m i.i.d Bern(p) trials.
 We are tossing the coin n+m times instead of n and m times.
 Since these are i.i.d events, each trial itself has not impact on any prior or future trial which allows us to combine them.
 This is known as **convolution**.

-Mathematically to get he convolution we want to determine $P(X+Y=k)$.
+Mathematically to get the convolution we want to determine $P(X+Y=k)$.
 Here we assume that we already know X. They by law of total probability

 $$
 P(X+Y=k) = \sum_{j=0}^{k} P(X+Y=k | X=j) P(X=j)